KathTheDragon/Wyrm/README.md

 The tag name is followed by class and id shortcuts.
 These follow the CSS practice of specifying class names with a leading `.`, and id names with a leading `#`.
 These may optionally be preceded by a single space, but there must be no spaces after the `.` or `#`, or within the class or id names.
 Class and id names may contain any of the valid identifier characters, as well as `-`.
 If class or id shortcuts are given, and only if at least one is given, then the tag name may be omitted, and `div` will be assumed, due to the tag's high frequency in HTML.

-The attributes are the last thing in the tag, and are given as a space-separated list of `{name}={value}` pairs, where the name is either a valid identifier, or (uniquely to HTML attributes) a string containing a sequence of identifiers joined by `-`, and the value is an expression that must evaluate to a string, an integer, or a boolean.
+The attributes are the last thing in the tag, and are given as a comma-separated list of `{name}={value}` pairs, where the name is either a valid identifier, or (uniquely to HTML attributes) a string containing a sequence of identifiers joined by `-`, and the value is an expression that must evaluate to a string, an integer, or a boolean.
 A value evaluating to `False` will be treated as though the attribute was not included at all, while a value evaluating to `True` is equivalent to giving just the attribute name (thus mirroring HTML's binary attributes) as well as setting the attribute value to the same as the attribute name, but as a string (thus conforming to XHTML).
 If the `id` attribute is given here, it will be overridden by an id shortcut, while if the `class` attribute is given, it will be appended to by any class shortcuts.
 ```
-% input #searchbox.roundable-border type="text" name="search" required
+% input #searchbox.roundable-border type="text", name="search", required
 ```

 ### Inlining blocks